Do you remember deciding to try your first cigarette?

-There are many methods for quitting cigarettes and most of them are designed by scientists.
+There are several methods for quitting cigarettes, and most of them are designed by scientists.

-We will, however, use the method created by Allen Carr (a former chain smoker) which has helped over 30 million people.
+We will, however, use the method created by Allen Carr (a former chain smoker) which has helped millions of ex-smokers.

 Step 1.
 Let Go of Fear